tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-support.rst

    available for evaluation purposes only.
 It is not intended for deployment in production networks.

-Contrail supports Netronome Agilio CX SmartNICs for Contrail Networking deployment with Red Hat OpenStack Platform Director (RHOSPd) 13 environment.
+TF supports Netronome Agilio CX SmartNICs for Tungsten Fabric deployment with Red Hat OpenStack Platform Director (RHOSPd) 13 environment.